 St. Patrick’s Day is crazy on St. Croix, I heard.
 Transfer Day (when USVI became a territory of USA) is celebrated every March 31.
 Easter Camp Out occurs every April when people sleep on the beaches and share food with anyone who asks.
 Carnival on St. Croix occurs between Christmas and Three Kings day.
 St. John celebrates Carnival around July 4 and Carnival on St. Thomas happens in April (65th Carnival in 2017).

 My group stayed at Caravelle Hotel and Casino in Christiansted.
-Caravelle was recently renovated and I loved the location on the water and close to amazing restaurants and attractions.
+Caravelle underwent extensive renovation last year and I love its location on the water and close to amazing restaurants and attractions.
 The onsite Rumrunners is a popular restaurant and bar.

 It looks like you can walk to the beach on the small 5 acre island in the bay, called Protestant Cay, but most people take the convenient ferry.
 The boat shuttle costs $5 and operates continuously (about every 10 minutes) from 6am to midnight and by request other times.
 Check out the super cool Hotel on the Cay is on the small island.

 There are about 250 dive spots around St. Croix and SCUBA excursions are the most popular activity and reason visitors come to the island.
 My group did a half-day trip to nearby Buck Island, where I snorkeled on top of the reef, walked on one of the most gorgeous beaches in the world, and did a short hike through varied terrain (including cactus).

-Other fun things to do in St. Croix include sailing, fishing, golf, scenic drives, and much more.
-As my USVI tourism contact Sharon said, visitors tell me what they want to do and we can do that!
+Other fun things to do in St Croix include sailing, fishing, golf, scenic drives, and much more.
+As my USVI tourism contact Sharon said, visitors tell me what they want to do and we show them how to do that!